wirc-sjsu/firebench/README.md

 - **General**: For any other discussions related to FireBench.

 Feel free to start a new discussion or join existing ones to engage with the community!

+## Contributing

+We welcome contributions to FireBench!
+Please see our [contribution guidelines](CONTRIBUTE.md) for more information on how to contribute.